jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (1) The Agency may from time to time, in accordance with section 163, make such emergency rules as may be necessary to alleviate or minimise any risk of the death of or a serious injury to a person, or of damage to property.
 (2) The Agency may not make emergency rules unless it is impracticable in the circumstances of the particular case for the Minister to make ordinary rules, or recommend that ordinary rules be made, to effectively alleviate or minimise the risk concerned.
 (3) The Minister may revoke any emergency rule made under subsection (1), and the revocation must be notified as if it were an emergency rule.
-(4) Every emergency rule is a regulation for the purposes of the Regulations (Disallowance) Act 1989, but is not a regulation or an instrument for the purposes of the Acts and Regulations Publication Act 1989.
+(4) An emergency rule is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 ### 163 Procedure for making emergency rules
 (1) Before making an emergency rule, the Agency must consult with such persons, representative groups within the land transport system or elsewhere, government departments, and Crown entities as the Agency in each case considers appropriate.